Seek First To Understand

-2. Step outside your own world
+2. Step outside our own world

-3. Understand that others are not us
+3. Understand that others are not like us

 4. Listen with full attention